ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 In a wide sense, any kind of software interface can be called an ADT.
-In this book, it is mainly about operations on different collections, like lists and sets.
+In this book we use ADTs mainly for specifying operations on collections such as lists or sets.
 An operation would be something like `contains(x)` that determines if a value $x$ is in the collection.
-Generally, a specific data structure (like an array) can have three relations to such an operation in an ADT:
+Generally, a specific data structure (like an array) can relate to an operation in an ADT in three different ways:

-* The operation can be implemented efficiently.
+* The operation can be implemented efficiently for the data structure.
 * The operation can be implemented, but it would be so inefficient compared to alternative data structures that using it indicates a bad design choice.
-* The operation cannot be implemented at all.
+* The operation cannot be implemented at all for the data structure.

 Consider these three operations for collections of values:

-`get(i)`
+`get(c,i)`
-:   returns the value on position i of this collection.
+:   returns the value on position $i$ of the collection $c$.

-`set(i, x)`
+`set(c,i,x)`
-:   sets the value of position i of this collection to x, overwriting the previous value.
+:   sets the value of position $i$ to $x$, overwriting the previous value.

-`contains(x)`
+`contains(c,x)`
-:   answers true if and only if this collection contains x.
+:   answers true if and only if $c$ contains $x$.

-The operations form a little ADT for sequences, collections where elements have positions.
+The operations form a little ADT for *sequences*, collections where elements have positions.
 Consider these operations on the similar data structures of *arrays* and *ordered arrays* (an array with an ordering invariant: elements are and must remain sorted in ascending order).
 Can the operations be implemented on both data structures, and how efficient can they be made?

+`get`
-Both arrays and ordered arrays can implement `get` efficiently, it is simply array indexing.
+:   Both arrays and ordered arrays can implement `get` efficiently, it is simply array indexing.

+`set`
-A general array can implement `set`, but the operation does not make sense for an ordered array.
+:   A general array can implement `set`, but the operation does not make sense for an ordered array.
     Calling `set(0,4)` on the ordered array $[1,2,3]$ cannot give $[4,2,3]$, since that breaks the ordering invariant.
-If `set` shuffle things around around to $[2,3,4]$, it does not comply with the description of `set` and `get`.
+    If `set` shuffles things around around to $[2,3,4]$, it does not comply with the description of `set` and `get`.
     After running `set(0,4)` we would expect `get(0)` to give $4$, not $2$.

+`contains`
-The `contains` operation can be implemented on both arrays and ordered arrays, but we would expect it to run much faster on the ordered array since binary search is possible.
+:   This operation can be implemented on both data structures,
+    but it will be much faster on an ordered array, since we can use binary search.

 #### The core abstract data types